UbiquityRobotics/learn/read_this_first.md

 Not everyone has Ubuntu Linux installed on their machine, so we've created a virtual machine (VM) as a downloadable VirtualBox image.
 This is a system that allows most any computer to pretend that it is a Ubuntu Linux machine.
 Our VM is preconfigured with Ubuntu, ROS (Robot Operating System) and Ubiquity Robotics' workstation software.

-Note that there will be two--or maybe three--simultaneously running systems involved in this configuration:
+Note that there will be two--or maybe three--simultaneously running systems involved in this configuration, all connected to the same keyboard:
 * Robot OS--ROS under Ubuntu on the robot.
 * Workstation OS--ROS under Ubuntu 16.04 on the workstation hardware, OR
   * ROS under Ubuntu 16.04 in a VM under VirtualBox.